Tellisford

 Tellisford is a village and civil parish 6 mi north-east of Frome in the county of Somerset, England.
 The parish includes the village of Woolverton.

 History

 The village was known as Tefleford in 1001 and Tablesford in 1086 meaning Theabul's ford or ford at a flat place.
 The parish of Woolverton was part of the hundred of Frome, while Tellisford was part of the Wellow Hundred.

 The manor was acquired by the Hungerfords of Farleigh Hungerford in the early 15th century who used the fulling mill to endow their chantry chapel.
 The cloth making industry continuing until 1912.

 The village was partially destroyed by a serious fire in 1785.

 Tellisford is one of the Thankful Villages which lost no men in World War I. It also lost no men in World War II.
+The village was featured on Darren Hayman's album, Thankful Villages Volume 2.

 Governance

 Tellisford has a Parish Meeting, where all village electors are automatically members.
 It is required to meet at least twice a year and does not levy a precept.

 For local government purposes, since 1 April 2023, the parish comes under the unitary authority of Somerset Council.
 Prior to this, it was part of the non-metropolitan district of Mendip (established under the Local Government Act 1972).
 It was part of Frome Rural District before 1974.

 It is also part of the Frome and East Somerset county constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election.